About Ramagiri Ashram

 About

-Easwaran established his ashram in 1970 in Northern California as a residential spiritual community within the Blue Mountain Center of Meditation (BMCM).
-He called the property Ramagiri, a Sanskrit word meaning "Hills of Joy."
+Easwaran established his ashram in 1970 in Northern California as a residential spiritual community where people could meditate together under his guidance for the purpose of realizing the supreme goal of life.
+He called the property Ramagiri, a Sanskrit word meaning “Hills of Joy.”
 The BMCM offices and ashram buildings are located on the same property.

 Meditators going into Shanti, our meditation hall.